FAQs tagged with 'Council & Compliance'

 At HouseMe, we’ve made a deliberate decision to stay well clear of that.
 Every new HouseMe home is built to NZ Building Code standards and issued with a Code Compliance Certificate (CCC).
 That means your home is legally recognised, safe, insurable, and built to last.
 Read More Here.

-The Government has announced plans to make it faster and easier to build small, self-contained homes — often called granny flats or minor dwellings — without needing a full building or resource consent.
+The Government has made it faster and easier to build small, self-contained homes — often called granny flats or minor dwellings — without going through the full traditional building consent process.

 What does that mean for you?

-In short — less red tape, less waiting, and more opportunity to create flexible living spaces for family, rental income, or lifestyle needs.
+Less red tape.
+Less waiting.
+More opportunity to create flexible living spaces for family, rental income, or lifestyle needs.

 • Applies to small, standalone homes up to 70m²